 Climate mitigation benefits for this project have not been quantified or reported.
-However, empirical literature suggests that restoration of glacial ecosystems through improved water and resource management can reduce land degradation improving a landscape’s capacity for carbon storage.
+However, empirical literature suggests that restoration of glacial ecosystems through improved water and resource management can reduce land degradation and improve a landscape’s capacity for carbon storage (5).

-Although not quantified, it is estimated that the improved management and restoration of glacial ecosystems will likely reduce climate-related risks of landslides and flash floods for more than 70,000 people (2).
+It is estimated that the improved management and restoration of glacial ecosystems will likely reduce climate-related risks of landslides and flash floods for more than 70,000 people (2).
 Increased scientific modeling and expertise has also allowed for long-term planning to be implemented alongside natural interventions to reduce overall risk (3).
 Furthermore, efforts to increase awareness of climate-related risks as well as the implementation of early disaster warning systems will likely further support communities in adapting to climate-related hazards.

 According to Proyecto Glaciares, 143 hectares of wetland and 11 hectares of springs have been restored and protected and 200 new lakes have been formed and are currently sustainably managed allowing for a localized increase in habitat quality (5).
-The organisation reports that these interventions have increased available water sources and improved habitats for local wildlife.
+The organisation reports that these interventions have increased available water sources and improved habitats for local wildlife (1,5).

-Community leadership and management of the project is predicted to strengthen capacity to deal with climate-related hazards.
+Community leadership and management of the project is predicted by Proyecto Glaciares to strengthen capacity to deal with climate-related hazards (5).
 Four women-owned and operated companies have been established to sell coffee, granadilla, honey, and other products within the watershed to diversify livelihoods (1).
 The formation of the glacial alpine lakes has also opened up tourism opportunities in the region allowing for their sustainable management to contribute to income generation (3).